Is Small Business Health Insurance Cheaper Than Individual?

 While cost is an important consideration, there are several benefits to choosing small business health insurance over individual plans.
 Here are some advantages:

-• Group buying power: By pooling the risk of multiple employees, small business health insurance plans can often negotiate better rates with insurance providers.
+• Group buying power: Small business health insurance plans can often negotiate better rates with insurance providers by pooling the risk of multiple employees.

 • Tax advantages: Small business owners may be eligible for tax credits or deductions for providing health insurance to their employees, reducing the overall cost.